 This is a question our clients commonly ask.
-When does it make economic sense not to insure your car against collision?
+When does it make economic sense to drop collision coverage from your auto insurance?
 Here are our slightly oversimplified rules.

 “The 3 Rules of Tens”

-We’ve created these simple guides to help you consider when it’s less risky to remove collision coverage from your Maine auto insurance policy:
+It might be helpful to consider three things when evaluating the risk you take when you remove collision coverage from your Maine auto insurance policy:

 - TEN PERCENT – When collision coverage costs more than 10% of the book value of your vehicle plus your collision deductible.
 For example, if the book value of your vehicle is $3,000 and your collision deductible is $500, consider removing collision coverage if it costs more than $350 per year for that vehicle.